ma87102419/Severe-Car-Accident-Prediction/README.md

 # VT Data Analysis Course Project - Severe car accident prediction

-The main goal of this project is to learn the patterns of a severe car accident in the United States and predict whether a car accident is severe when it occurs.
+The main goal of this project is to learn the patterns of severe car accidents in the United States and predict whether a car accident is severe when it occurs.

 ## Environments